 Training determines what level of sedation a dentist or certified specialist can provide.
 Competency is based on education through the undergraduate dental program, postgraduate training and continuing professional education.
 Supervised clinical practice experience is also required for advanced levels of sedation.

-Speak to your dentist about their qualifications before treatment, as well as the qualifications of their staff and any other health care professionals they work with (i.e. anesthesiologists, registered nurse).
-Contact the College of Dental Surgeons of BC to confirm the dentist can provide sedation or general anesthesia in their office.
+Speak to your dentist about their qualifications before treatment, as well as the qualifications of their staff and any other health care professionals they work with (i.e. anesthesiologists, registered nurses).
+Contact the BC College of Oral Health Professionals to confirm the dentist can provide sedation or general anesthesia in their office.

 Review the complete FAQ on Sedation and General Anesthesia.